 Your 20 week ultrasound often gives you a detailed look at exactly how your baby is developing and thriving - and allows you to see just how much he or she has grown in the first half of pregnancy!
 Here's some tips to help you prepare for this exciting prenatal milestone.

 Congratulations, Mama!
-Your 20 Week Ultrasound is Exciting for Many Reasons
+Your 20 Week Ultrasound is an Exciting Milestone

 The famed 20-week ultrasound is here – the one that most parents look forward to through the whole first half of their pregnancy and gives you a detailed look at exactly how your baby is growing, developing, and thriving.
 In many cases, the last time you caught a peek of your baby was during your original pregnancy confirmation appointment.
 Because that first appointment may seem like forever ago now, you’re probably beside yourself with excitement to finally catch a glimpse of the baby filling out that growing bump and getting to see how much he or she has grown.